What's up with Pep's Man City? Title defence already looks over | Goal.com

 What’s more frustrating is that this could have been the moment when they gave Liverpool a taste of their own medicine.

-Jurgen Klopp’s side have taken more points with goals in the last 10 minutes than any other side this season, much to the frustration of City.
+Jurgen Klopp’s side have taken more points with goals in the last 10 minutes than any other team this season, much to the frustration of City.

 When Kevin De Bruyne’s fierce 82nd-minute volley smacked down from the underside of the crossbar and over the line, it should have been enough to secure a vital victory.